-It's recommended that you review the deprecation notice to determine if your hardware and software components are still compatible with version 10.6.
+It's recommended that you review the deprecation notice to determine if your hardware and software components are still compatible with the current ArcGIS version.

 Machines with an underscore (_) in the name are not supported.
-The setup will not proceed if an underscore is detected in the machine name.
+The setup does not proceed if an underscore is detected in the machine name.

 You cannot install the software as a root user.
 If you attempt to do this, the installation will not proceed and a diagnostics tool will display an error message indicating that you cannot install as root.

 The software should not be installed on an OS (binary) that has been modified.
 Esri does not provide support for products installed on a developer's release of an operating system.

 |Supported operating system||Latest update or service pack tested|

 Red Hat Enterprise Linux Server 8

 Oracle Linux 9